0xEBD/ArduinoSignalGeneratorTool/readme.md

 ---

 ## Disclaimer
-This tool and documentation is fully vibe coded using chatGPT and no optimization has been performed!
-Additionally, this repository's code is not optimized and may contain inefficiencies.
+This tool and documentation is fully AI asdisted coded using chatGPT and no optimization has been performed!
+1 while loop has been added manually.Additionally, this repository's code is not optimized and may contain inefficiencies.

 ## Table of Contents